 He could suggest prescription-strength creams or ointments, medicated nail polishes, oral antifungal pills, or a combination of treatments.
 He may need to remove part or all of an infected toenail in some instances.

-If you have ongoing or severe foot and nail fungus, call the Littleton Foot and Ankle Clinic or schedule an appointment online today.
+To get treated, call the Littleton Foot and Ankle Clinic or request an appointment online today.